DFE-Digital/dfe-glossary/app/index.md

 These apply to chemistry, languages, maths and physics.
 They’re sums of money you get after you’ve qualified as a teacher - they’re paid out in your second, third and fourth year of teaching.
 You get £2k each year - £3k in some parts of the country.

-### English Baccalaureate (EBacc)

-A combination of subjects (the ‘core’ subjects, academically) that pupils can study at GCSE level.
-The EBacc is not a qualification in itself.
-The government assesses school performance based on how well pupils perform in the EBacc subjects.
-It’s also used as something of a marketing device - pupils are encouraged to choose these subjects.

 ### English as a foreign language

 Used to describe the use of English by people whose first language or languages are not English.
 The teaching of this is a specialism sometimes described as ‘teaching English as a foreign language’ (TEFL).
 The use of English as a foreign language can be assessed through formal assessments such the ‘International English Language Testing System’ (IELTS) and ‘Test of English as a Foreign Language’ (TOEFL).